Millions of people suffer from migraines, a debilitating neurological disorder.

 - sensitivity to bright light or sounds

-- blurred vision or visual changes, which are referred to as “aura”
+- blurred vision or vision changes are referred to as “aura.”

 Much is still unclear about what causes migraines.
 They likely have at least some genetic component.
 Environmental factors also appear to play a part.
 For example, the following factors can trigger migraines:

 - food additives

 - hormonal changes, such as the drop in estrogen that occurs either right before or after a woman’s period